RaedEid95/assignment/README.md

 Data is hosted in SQL server, for 27 k clients. we recommend mimicking streaming data by taking 20% as original data and the rest as streaming.

 ### File
-The AI forecasting water consumption solution based Arima univariate ML method. using Jupyter IDE. arima-univarient-solution.ipynb
+The AI forecasting water consumption solution based Arima univariate ML method. using Jupyter IDE. \n arima-univarient-solution.ipynb \n
 ### Data Sample
 	ConsumptionDate	AccountOID	Consumption
 1	2022-04-01	3216049	0.0